soulmachines/sm-web-component/README.md

 It compiles multiple css files for each entry point.
 This is so that someone can use the `sm-video` component, without inherting the `sm-widget` styles.

+Our theme is using css variables with defaults.
+Users can choose to override our styles with their own.

 ### Sizing

 By default Tailwind uses `rem` which has some benefits over pixel sizing.
 Such as scaling up content nicely when the zoom is increased, which is great for accessibility.
 Unfortunately `rem` sizing is based off the `html` element.
 Our styles assume the font-size on the `html` element is `16px`.
 The web component can be embedded on any website and the website may have changed the font size on `html` element to another value(eg: 10px is common).
 This would make our web component appear at a different size than we expect.